mertcoskuner/mertcoskuner/README.md

-<h5 align="left">Currently, a senior Computer Science and Engineering student at Sabanci University</h5>

 <p align="left">I have a profound enthusiasm for problem-solving and thrive on contributing to my environment through interdisciplinary approaches.
 Currently a junior student at Sabanci University, my academic foundation is rooted in data structures and object-oriented programming.
 I am deeply passionate about Software Engineering, with a keen interest in exploring the latest advancements in Mobile Development, Machine Learning, and Data Science.</p>